kskk02/data-science-101-cwe-materials/curriculum/02-materials/README.md

 - **Model**: Sure, you've built a nice model.
 But does it work?
 How would you know?
 - **Present**: Think back to the original question.
 What do you think your boss wants to see?

-> Instructor Note: Here are some suggested talking points you could review.
-Again, focus the discussion on high level strategy until students are comfortable.
-Don't spend a lot of time on specific techniques unless your class is comfortable with math/stats:
 * Collect data around user retention, user actions within the product, potentially find data outside of company
 * Extract aggregated values from raw data
   * How many times did a user share through social media?
 Within what time frame?